shaikhsirajudin/Notes/Latest/html5.md

 - Want to know if the current broswer supports a paticular feature?
 To use Modernizr, you have to reference it in your page and as the page loads, Modernizr inspects the user's browser and reports back what it's capabilities are.

-Goto [Modernizr download](https://modernizr.com/download?setclasses) table, you'll notice there're number of different features that it supports detection upon inside the browser.
+Goto [Modernizr download](https://modernizr.com/download?setclasses) tab, you'll notice there're number of different features that it supports detection upon inside the browser.
 If you wnated to use canvas, you could come over herre and click on exmaples it shows you some CSS you can use to display elements with or without canvas and in Javascript yo simply use the boolean value, Modernizr.canvas then you can write your won custom code to decide what to do if support exists or not.
 If you  reference it in your page on the page loads Modernizr inspects the user's browser and reports back what it's capabilities are.
 Detecting Features
 ```